Assisting SUNY Orange Students with Academics and Student Support

 Keep in mind, students participating in the lending program will be expected to:

-- show their SUNY Orange student identification card, or a copy of their current semester schedule, and
+show their SUNY Orange student identification card (or other valid photo ID), and a copy of their current semester schedule, and

 Center for Student Success Available Online